dotbitHQ/did-contracts/docs/zh-hans/数据结构/Cell-结构协议.md

     price: Uint64,
     // A customizable description for the account.
     description: Bytes,
-    // timestamp of sale start.
+    // timestamp of account sale start.
     started_at: Uint64,
 }
 ```